-Romania: Energy companies’ stakes sales blocked15.
-April 2020. / SEE Energy News
+Romania: Energy companies’ stakes sales blocked, SEE Energy News

 During the state of emergency, which has recently been extended until mid-May, Romanian Government has blocked the sale of majority stakes in energy companies.
 According to adopted Military Ordinance 8/2020, during the state of emergency, the procedures for selling or buying majority shares of companies within the national energy system, regardless of the form of their ownership, are suspended.
 The resumption of the procedures will be done after the conclusion of the state of emergency with the corresponding delay of the deadlines stipulated in the previous calendar.